Garfield Originals

 Garfield Originals is a 2D animated short series created by Jim Davis and Philippe Vidal.
-The series premiered in France on December 6, 2019 on France 3 and Okoo; it is also available on France.tv (a streaming platform available only in France).
+The series premiered in France on December 6, 2019, on France 3 and Okoo; it is also available on France.tv (a streaming platform available only in France).
 Half of the show's episodes aired on December 6, 2019; the remaining half aired on June 17, 2020.
+The series also aired on Radio-Canada on May 11, 2021.
+On October 19, 2021, the series was added to Nick.com in the United States as well as being uploaded to YouTube by the official channel of The Garfield Show.
+Unlike most incarnations in the Garfield franchise, Garfield Originals relies on physical comedy and is inspired by silent films.

 The series was developed with France's Dargaud Media and Ellipsanime.